 Cemoro Lawang is a beautiful place to stay, but accommodation here is basic and expensive when compared to Yogyakarta.
 I’d recommend staying at one of the hotels that has a direct view of Bromo.
 My personal favourite is Lava View Lodge, which is one of the better hotels in Cemoro Lawang, has a great breakfast and offers beautiful views of Bromo Volcano.

 Day 5: Bromo Jeep Tour

 Tourists who visit Bromo come here for the sunrise.
 To view the sunrise you have two options or get a jeep rental.
 Personally I enjoyed the jeep rental.
-I saw a lot of people walking who looked like they were regretting their decision to walk last time I visited.
-There’s a great guide on exploring Mount Bromo and what to expect from the jeep tour in this article here.
+I saw a lot of people walking who looked like they were regretting their decision to walk last time I visited!
+So, if you’re lazy like me – opt for a jeep!
+There’s a great guide on hiking Mount Bromo and what to expect in this article here.

 On a side note there is actually an industry of people on motorbikes who pick up tourists who decided to walk and realised that they couldn’t make it.
 These last minute lifts cost almost as much as the jeep rental.
 If you’re really determined to walk, keep in mind there is a good chance you will miss the actual sunrise.
 I digress…